Seeing Straight: Document Orientation Detection for Efficient OCR: OCR Rotation Benchmark (ORB)

-We select two diverse and publicly available datasets to enable \begin{itemize}[noitemsep, itemsep=0.5pt] \item SROIE 2019~\cite{huang2019sroie}, a widely-used benchmark comprising real-world scanned documents such as receipts and invoices, annotated at the \textit{field level} for structured OCR tasks. \item SynthDog~\cite{kim2022donut}, on the other hand, contains \textit{free-form} synthetically generated English documents with complete OCR ground truth, offering controlled document structure and high annotation fidelity. \end{itemize}
+\textbf{ORB-En:} We select three diverse and publicly available datasets to enable standardized, reproducible evaluation in the English OCR tasks: \begin{itemize}[noitemsep, itemsep=0.5pt] \item SROIE 2019~\cite{huang2019sroie}, a widely-used benchmark comprising real-world scanned documents such as receipts and invoices, annotated at the \textit{field level} for structured OCR tasks. \item SynthDog~\cite{kim2022donut}, which contains \textit{free-form} synthetically generated English documents with complete OCR ground truth, offering controlled document structure and high annotation fidelity. \item FUNSD~\cite{jaume2019funsd}, a form understanding benchmark consisting of scanned forms with word-level text annotations, semantic entity labels, and explicit link annotations, enabling joint evaluation of text recognition and document layout understanding. \end{itemize}

-We rotate the test and validation sets containing 347 and 500 images, respectively of the two datasets \textit{uniformly} across the four rotation classes to simulate real-world scenarios such as upside-down or sideways documents often seen in mobile or bulk-scanned OCR settings.
-This combination of real and synthetic data ensures that the benchmark is both practically grounded and generalizable across OCR use cases.
+We rotate the test and validation sets containing 347, 500 and 50 images, respectively of the three datasets \textit{uniformly} across the 4 or 12 rotation classes to simulate real-world scenarios such as upside-down or angled documents often seen in bulk-scanned OCR settings.
+This combination of real and synthetic data ensures that the benchmark is practically grounded and generalizable across OCR use-cases.